Ferdi265/mtga-wine/README.md

 The default installation directory is `~/.local/share/mtga`.

-Then, run `mtga install` to set up the prefix and install Magic: The Gathering Arena.
-Newer versions of Magic: The Gathering Arena can be installed by running `mtga update`.
+Then, run `mtga-wine.sh install` to set up the prefix and install Magic: The Gathering Arena.
+Newer versions of Magic: The Gathering Arena can be installed by running `mtga-wine.sh update`.

+## Updating

+You can update Magic: The Gathering Arena with `mtga-wine.sh update`.
+This will update the game if a newer version exists.

+DXVK can be updated by running `mtga-wine.sh install-dxvk` after it has already been installed.

 ## Dependencies